RAbraham/mercylog_tutorial/README.md

 Datalog is like SQL + Recursion.
 Its derivatives have reduced the code base by 50% or more.

 ### The Power in Constraint
 Today, I would like to explore a language called Datalog.
 Its a form of relational programming(like `SQL`) with a bit of logic programming(like Prolog) added to it, to make it a concise, elegant language.
 It may not be as expressive as Python and C++ but its constrained features give it some benefits.

-RAJ Explain below:
-* Declarative -> Allows optimization.
+* Declarative: Declarative languages allow us to make 'statements' about our code i.e. 'what' we want to achieve without specifying 'how' we want to go about doing it.
+Some examples are:
+- A self driving car sofware can take declarative statments like 'Drive me from Home to Work'.
+How the software achieves that task can depend on traffic conditions, toll road preferences etc.
+- SQL is _theoretically_ declarative.
+When we write "SELECT * from TABLE_A INNER JOIN TABLE_B", each database(Oracle or PostgreSQL) are free to choose 'how' to achieve that goal.
+For e.g, Oracle may load `TABLE_A` into memory first because it's a small table while PostgreSQL may load `Table_B` into memory first because it is used more frequently.
+This is probably the worst explanation of SQL engines :P but hopefully you get the idea.

+What does this declarativity give us?
+RAJ

+RAJ->  What does declarative mean? "statements of a Datalog program can be stated in any order. " Allows optimization.
 See the success of SQL.
 * Easy to build backends for
 * captures common patterns and prevent us from duplicating a lot of forms of programming